How reward and recognition schemes can motivate your fundraisers

 It’s no longer enough to rely on the inherent good feeling that the act of fundraising can cause.
 Instead more charities are proactively trialling reward and recognition schemes.
 The schemes work by communicating a specific ask, and if the person fulfils the ask within the set-out time frame they will be entered into a prize draw or sent a tangible reward.
 The desired outcome is that people will feel both appreciated and motivated to increase their involvement in the charity’s campaigns.

-We caught up with the events teams at Great Ormond Street Hospital Children’s Charity and the British Heart Foundation, who have both used reward and recognition to increase their number of active fundraisers for sporting challenges.
+We caught up with the events teams at the British Heart Foundation and Great Ormond Street Hospital Children’s Charity, who have both used reward and recognition to increase their number of active fundraisers for sporting challenges.
 They’ve shared their experiences below of how they approached a direct ask, the types of incentives that they used and how their fundraisers responded.

 “At GOSH Charity we use incentives for a number of reasons, from driving event registrations to boosting average remittance and encouraging people to reach their fundraising targets sooner.
 We’re very fortunate in that all of our incentive prizes are kindly donated to the charity.